MIMHO-Ecosystem/mimho-core/addresses/README.md

 - Deprecated addresses must be marked explicitly
 - Historical records are preserved
 - This file is human-readable; JSON files may be added later for integrations
+- Any change to this directory must be publicly committed and traceable on GitHub

 ---